cmhh/rbnz/README.md

 * data in `Data` tab must start in row 6, with series IDs in row 5
 * `Series Definitions` tab must have 5 columns with header row

-The resulting database is basic, with the following schema:
+The resulting database is simple, with the following schema:

 ![](img/relationships.real.large.png)